 Why it’s awesome: If you want to learn about the city’s past, then there’s no better way to do that than visiting the Calgary Heritage Park.
 It’s staffed by workers in costumes from different periods from the 1860s right up to the 1930s.
 This means you get a completely immersive experience and it’s like you’ve stepped back in time!
 This is one of the best places in Calgary for a family day out.
 It ticks the boxes of educational, informative, quirky, and interesting!

-What to do there: It’s hardly surprising that in Canada’s largest heritage village, there’s a whole host of cool things to do.
+What to do there: There’s a whole host of cool things to do in Calgary and there’s a chunk of them in this heritage village.
 There are regular daily activities here, including Métis Bannock bread baking.
 Make sure you get to taste it!
 You can also ride across the park on a vintage steam train, and if you’re into vintage cars, don’t miss a trip to Gasoline Alley.
 When you’ve finished at the park, take a trip to nearby Glenmore reservoir, where you can enjoy a whole load of water-based activities.
 It’s a great spot for kayakers, rowers, and even sailors!

 #2 – Calgary Tower